 Campbell's words: "At the start of my junior year in high school, I faced an obstacle that changed my life forever.
 I was diagnosed with Stage IV CIC-DUX4, "Ewing's Like" Sarcoma.
 I had a 12cm tumor in my calf and nodules in my lungs.
 My world came down on me.
-I considered dropping out of school, all the plans I had to compete as an Alpine athlete were put on hold.
+I considered dropping out of school, all the plans I had to compete as an Alpine athlete were put on hold."

-My cancer is extremely rare and aggressive.
+"My cancer is extremely rare and aggressive.
 Initially, I had 14 rounds of chemo, 31 doses of radiation to my calf, 10 doses to my lungs and a rod placed the length of my left tibia due to radiation damage.
 I relapsed 7 months after completing 7 months of treatment and had major surgery to remove the soleus muscle in my calf, a lung resection, 6 more rounds of chemo, fertility preservation and egg retrieval followed by a stem cell transplant on March 11th, 2019.
 The month I went through transplant was the absolute worst of my life.
-I was allowed back home three weeks before high school graduation and graduated on May 31st, 2019, with treatment finished and my recovery process beginning once again.
+I was allowed back home three weeks before high school graduation and graduated on May 31st, 2019, with treatment finished and my recovery process beginning once again."

-During my fight with cancer, I learned a lesson that I can use through any challenge.
+"During my fight with cancer, I learned a lesson that I can use through any challenge.
 I learned to embrace a different role, something I never saw coming - being a leader from the sidelines.
 Being diagnosed with cancer put life in a whole different perspective.
 I had to make myself happy without doing the thing I loved most: ski racing.
 Luckily, I found something that kept me involved with my friends and committed to my team, coaching.
 I showed up as often as I could, no matter the circumstances - even if it was the day after a chemo treatment.
 Most days I dragged myself up the hill and just sat there so I could be with my team.
 It takes a different type of courage and commitment to still go out and support your friends while not being able to participate yourself.
-So many days you are forced to stay in bed at home or in the hospital, but I knew my place was on the hill with everyone who cared for me.
+So many days you are forced to stay in bed at home or in the hospital, but I knew my place was on the hill with everyone who cared for me."

-My comeback has been bumpy, to say the least.
+"My comeback has been bumpy, to say the least.
 I knew it was going to be hard.
 I relapsed again in November of 2019 but I am determined to achieve my goal of attending college in the fall of 2020.
 As for the community at large, I want to continue contributing to the childhood cancer community online, through youth advocacy groups and at Children's Hospital Colorado.
 I intend to use my college education in the medical field, either through research or interacting with patients directly in nursing or as a doctor.
 Facing cancer has been a challenge I wouldn't wish on anyone but I would tell others that conquering cancer both mentally and physically has taught me leadership and perspective, skills I am taking to college with me that are not on my transcript.
-Instead of limiting me, cancer has motivated me to take on the future, no holding back.
+Instead of limiting me, cancer has motivated me to take on the future, no holding back."

-Finn is 14 years old and in 8th grade.
+Finn is 16 years old and in 10th grade.
 He is an avid Nordic skier and baseball player.
 You'll find him gaming, playing outside, or taking care of his chickens!